NilPointer-Software/bdfd-wiki/src/bdscript/isAdmin.md

 # $isAdmin
 Returns whether the provided user has the administrator permission or not.

-> 🧙‍♂️ 'true' means the user has the administrator permission, 'false' means they don't.
+> 🧙‍♂️ "true" means the user has the administrator permission, "false" means they don't.

 ## Syntax
 ```